Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_asynchronous_replication/guide.en-gb.md

 The Offsite Replication option offered in 3-AZ regions is based on the asynchronous replication feature.
 With this Offsite Replication option, OVHcloud automatically generates a replication rule configuration with pre-filled parameters, whereas the S3-compatible asynchronous replication functionality allows the user to take control of the entire function (configuration and deployment).

+#### Where will the replicated data be stored since the replication rule configuration is managed by OVHcloud?

+Replicated data is stored like any other data in a bucket that OVHcloud automatically creates for you.
+The system selects the most suitable location — Strasbourg, Gravelines, or Roubaix — ensuring efficient and reliable offsite data protection.

 #### What if a replica bucket is deleted?

 The source objects that are to be replicated will have a replication status `FAILED` when Object Storage tries to replicate them but you will not get any errors.